StephenDataStax/dsbank-coreandsearch/README.md

 # Querying data with CQL

-//select a specific account (primary key)
+Querying data with CQL is very similmar to SQL.
+Data should be located using the PK and/or CK.
+The database is designed for fast lookup and transactions based on the PK.

+To select the transactions for a specific credit card:

 `select * from dsbank.transactions where cc_no = '1234123412341240' limit 10;`

-//count all transactions within a range of transaction_time (clustering column)
+To count all transactions within a range of transaction_time:

 `select count(transaction_id) from dsbank.transactions where cc_no = '1234123412341240' and transaction_time > '2017-09-01' and transaction_time < '2017-09-03';`

-//enable search
+# Enabling Search

+Search is an integrated part of the DSE platfrom.
+Only a single line of code is required to enable search.

 `CREATE SEARCH INDEX IF NOT EXISTS ON dsbank.transactions;`

+Once search is enabled, the query flexability increases greatly.
+We can now search on any par of the record.
+To leverage serarch use the solr_query predicate as part of the where clause.

-//search for the sum amount of all transactions at Macys in Atlanta
+To search for the sum amount of all transactions at Macys in Atlanta:

 `select sum (amount) from dsbank.transactions where solr_query = 'merchant:Macys location:Atlanta';`

-//search all cancelled transactions
+To search all cancelled transactions:

 `select count(*) from dsbank.transactions where solr_query = 'status:cancelled';`

+# Real-time search

+As records are inserted, updated, or deleted the search indexes are automitcally updated.

+Let's search for any merchants that are McDonalds.
+Note there are 0 records returned.

+`select * from transactions where solr_query='merchant:mcdonalds';`

-//insert a record
+Now insert a record with a merchant of MCDonalds:

 `INSERT INTO dsbank.transactions (cc_no, transaction_time, amount, location, merchant, notes, transaction_id, user_id)
   VALUES ('1234123412341240','2017-09-06 16:31:46.959+0000',58.32,'Tampa','McDonalds','HouseHold','31f4d4cc-8519-4982-be7b-b8aa06523ae3','banderson');`

-//search for new record
+Run the search query again and the newly inserted record will apppear:

 `select * from transactions where solr_query='merchant:mcdonalds';`